 Altogether, about 100 fire personnel swarmed the neighborhood to control the fire, Moore said.

-Two painters inside the house at 5131 N.E.
+Two painters inside the house at on the 5100 block of N.E.
 Laurelcrest Lane told firefighters they thought a furnace had exploded at about 3:30 p.m.
 One of them suffered facial burns and was taken to Harborview Medical Center.
 He was reported to be in stable condition, Moore said.

 Medics also took two firefighters to Harborview, one for heat exhaustion and one for a minor injury, he said.